 Flight are one of the big cost factors when climbing Kilimanjaro and can obviously vary quite considerably depending on where you live.

 Generally climbers fly into Nairobi or Addis Ababa then catch a connecting flight to Kilimanjaro airport.
-Direct flights to Kilimanjaro operate from Amsterdam through KLM and this is the most convenient route for anyone arriving from Europe or America.
-KLM frequently offer deals on this flight which can be accessed here.
+Direct flights to Kilimanjaro operate from Amsterdam (AMS) through KLM.
+This is the most convenient route for anyone arriving from Europe or America, so we reccommend searching for your flights direct through their website.

-Budget at least £600-£850 for flights but this varies greatly depending on time of year and how far ahead you book.
+Budget at least £900-£1,300 for flights but this varies greatly depending on time of year, your departure airport, and how far ahead you book.

 Visa for Tanzania